Literacy at Langley First School

 Our school library is timetabled to allow all the children to access it.
 Within the library are responsive displays used to share our love of reading, including book recommendations from children and staff, author specific sections and an audio library.
 This is also an area used to celebrate writing from across the school.

-We host author visits, most recently from Stuart Reid and Tony Wilson.
+We host author visits, most recently from Stuart Reid, Tony Wilson and Liz Million.
 These visits include an assembly for the whole school with a focus on reading for pleasure as well as class-based workshops that inspire our readers and writers.

 With the regular, accurate assessment systems described in this document, our teachers can identify children who need further support to ensure they are achieving the expected progress and their age related expectation.
 This, coupled with continual, ongoing assessments, allow the teachers to be specific and impactful with interventions in phonics, reading for fluency, reading for comprehension, handwriting and other writing skills.
 These intervention sessions are often completed during assembly times or alongside literacy lessons when the lesson objective can still be accessed.
 A wide range of support resources for reading are readily available in our literacy support room.
 These include high frequency word flash cards, phonics games and word banks.
 Where needed, these resources can be kept in the child’s reading folder to be used at home as well.